 Being LGBTQ+ is extremely difficult in Syria.
 People living in the Syrian Arab Republic may face legal challenges not experienced by non-LGBTQ+ residents.
 Article 520 of the penal code of 1949 prohibits "carnal relations against the order of nature," and violators can receive up to three years in prison.
 In territories controlled by the Hayat Tahrir al-Sham, which controls around 7% of Syria, LGBTQ+ people are arrested, beaten, and executed.
 Little America tells an inspirational story about overcoming oppression and seeking the American dream.

-This is an excellent series, but only the finale features an LGBTQ+ person.
-The rest of the series focuses on different types of immigrants.
+This is an excellent series but, note, only the finale features an LGBTQ+ person.
+The rest of the series focuses on immigrants and their stories.

 There was a problem.
 Please refresh the page and try again.